 Let’s start with the most important thing.
 What to bring?

-We have already written an article on the subject, which you can read here, however, we also leave you a summary.
+We have already written an article on the subject, which you can read here, however, here’s a summary.

 One of those camping backpacks, to give you a breeze on your back and to comfortably store what you need for the trip.
 That is, a change of clothes, so you can wash them alternately with the ones you have on your body, and a water canteen or other type of reservoir.
 You should also have your documents and pilgrim’s certificate with you at all times, since the hostels only accept people with everything in order for everyone’s safety.